iagocanalejas/andiag-mvp/README.md

       }
     }
     ```
-    And this to your module-folder gradle
+    And this to your module-folder gradle:
     ```ruby
     dependencies {
-      compile 'com.github.iagocanalejas:andiag-mvp:<VERSION>'
+      compile 'com.github.iagocanalejas:andiag-mvp:core:<VERSION>'
     }
     ```

+  We have also implemented a common library that contains [extensions](docs/COMMONS.md), if you want to use it just replace your andiag-mvp dependency with:
+    ```ruby
+    dependencies {
+      compile 'com.github.iagocanalejas:andiag-mvp:commons:<VERSION>'
+    }
+    ```

+    If you already have a compatible version of [Butterknife](https://github.com/JakeWharton/butterknife) in your gradle file you can add this library like:
+    ```ruby
+    dependencies {
+      compile (compile 'com.github.iagocanalejas:andiag-mvp:commons:<VERSION>'){
+          exclude group: 'com.jakewharton'
+      }
+    }
+    ```
+    **Current Butterknife Version in Library: 8.4.0**
+    Documentation for [commons](docs/COMMONS.md) is available [here](docs/COMMONS.md)

   2. Create your first presenter
   ```java
   public class CustomPresenter extends AIPresenter<Application, MainActivity> {